 Magnetic Resonance Imaging (MRI) provides incredible images of the human body using magnetic fields and radio waves.
 An MRI technologist is an expert in high-definition brain and spinal imaging.
 MRI is also the exam of choice for complete stroke evaluation, muscle and joint imaging, many kinds of cancer, and is quickly becoming a valuable tool in women’s health and breast imaging.

 Enjoy the flexibility of online learning!
 The Cox College MRI Program is completed online in 9 months over just two semesters.
-Students have the option of using pre-arranged clinical sites in Springfield, Missouri, or arranging their own clinical affiliations at almost any diagnostic imaging facility in the country.
 Students are prepared for the ARRT registry in MRI.
-All courses in the MRI program can be transferred to the Cox College Bachelor of Science in Diagnostic Imaging degree program.
+All courses in the MRI program will be transferred to the Cox College Bachelor of Science in Diagnostic Imaging degree program.
+All students entering the MRI program receive up to 64 transfer credits toward the BSDI and 24-27 credit hours for completing the program.
+After passing the ARRT registry examination in MRI, a total of 96 credit hours are applied to the BSDI degree program.

 Application and Admissions